bertilmuth/requirementsascode/README.md

 ![requirements as code logo](./requirementsascode_logo.png)

-Requirements as code enables you to translate a use case model to code, to build maintainable applications.
+A *behavior* is configured by a behavior model.

-The model represents the single source of truth for interactions started by the user.
-That's why you can also [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the model.
-The generated documents represent always up to date information about how the system works from a user's perspective.
+A *behavior model* maps message types to message handlers.

-This page describes simple ways to get started.
+A *message handler* is a function, consumer or supplier of messages.

-You will see how to create stateless behaviors with models that react to individual messages.
+Your calling code sends all messages to the behavior.
+The behavior finds the right handler.
+The handler handles the message, and potentially produces a result.

-For sequences of interactions, create a use case model with flows instead.
+So the calling code doesn't need to know anything about the internals of your service.
+It sends all messages to a single behavior instance, and gets a result back.
+Black box behavior.

-An actor running such a model with flows can serve as an easy to understand alternative to state machines.
+This page describes a simpl ways to get started.
+Learn how to create a stateless behavior that handles each message individually.

-A model with flows is useful to build user journeys, sagas and process managers.
+For sequences of interactions, create an actor instead.
+An actor runs a use case model with flows.
+It remembers the current position in the flow, and accepts messages depending on that position.
+Thus, an actor can serve as an easy to understand alternative to state machines.

-See this [wiki page](https://github.com/bertilmuth/requirementsascode/wiki/Models-with-flows) for an explanation.
+See this [wiki page](https://github.com/bertilmuth/requirementsascode/wiki/Models-with-flows) for an explanation of actors, use cases and flows.

 You can find code examples for models with flows [here](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).